 MCUs come in packages from 6 pins up to more than 100 depending on what kind of functionality is provided.
 Increasingly high-end MCUs get DSP functionality to accelerate math and signal processing.
 In many cases individual pins share different functionality controlled by software, including serial communication (UART), I2C, digital input with possible pull-up or pull-down resistors, digital outputs with possible high current drivers, pulse width modulation outputs, analog-to-digital inputs (8 to 12 bits) and digital-to-analog outputs.
 MCUs also have 1 or more timers for timed events, as well as interrupts for quick reaction to events.

 There are many brands of MCUs.
 All mobile phones and other more advanced small devices use MCUs or SoCs (System-on-a-chip) based on the ARM architecture.
 For device automation it’s more differentiated.
-Consider that seemingly simple things like coffee machines, washing machines, dish washers, electronic locks, remote controls, oscilloscopes, multi-meters, motor vehicles, stereos, robots, weather stations, etc all use MCUs.
+Consider that seemingly “dumb” things like coffee machines, washing machines, dish washers, electronic locks, remote controls, oscilloscopes, multi-meters, motor vehicles, stereos, robots, weather stations, etc all use MCUs.
 The cost can be quite low, down to sub-$, so it’s generally better to program an MCU than implementing custom logic.
 The trend is clearly moving from 8-bit architectures to 16-bit and 32-bit (that are generally ARM-based), but 8-bit MCUs are still very popular and arguably dominating due to very low cost and size.

 Arduino is an MCU-based open source platform that’s quickly become very popular among hobbyists, and is also used for semi-professional and small volume commercial solutions.
 There are clear benefits with Arduino for hobbyists, including:

 - Open source design, so anyone can make derivative solutions based on the base schematics, and many have

 - Piggy-back “shield” boards that add functionality to Arduino boards